silentpartnersoftware/Keycloak.Net/README.md

  * allow usage of CancellationTokens
  * changed ClientConfig to Dictionary<string, string>
  * removed signing
- * .net 6 support only
+ * .NET 8 support only
- * updated for keycloak version 17+
+ * updated for keycloak version 25+
  * added support for changing default `AdminClientId` which has default `admin-cli` value
+ * added support for System.Text.Json in replacement of NewtonsoftJson.

  To use different AdminClientId, use newly introduced KeyCloakOptions:
   ```cs